RamCorporation/Leapers/README.md

 Maybe, but you don't have to wait!
 The first official release will have data pack compatibility, allow players to add their own leapers via data packs.

 ### Could you add BLANK to the mod?

 Maybe!
-Create a pull request or msg me on discord (Ramix#0467) with your idea
+Create a pull request or msg me on discord (Ramix#0467) with your idea!

 ## Setup